 CME guide for providers

 The group operates on collaborative principles, discussing and addressing key challenges and developments in the European CME arena.
-These two publications are consensus views of the group from the early days, that are still valid today:
+From the very first meetings two key issues have been identified as being challenges in Europe: quality of medical education and transparency and independence.
+Two publications are still valid today:

 Setting CME standards in Europe: guiding principles for medical education by Sheelagh Farrow, Darren Gillgrass, Alisa Pearlstone, Jack Torr, Eugene Pozniak, published in Current Medical Research and Opinion, 2012 Nov;28(11):1861-71